Bocskai uprising: Religion conflict

 Unlike Emperor Maximilian I, who was tolerant of Protestants, Rudolf II supported the enforced conversion of Protestants to the Catholic faith.
 The Counter-Reformation began in the Habsburg Austrian and Styrian provinces (where Lutheranism was dominant) and Hungary (where Calvinism prevailed, although the cities of Upper Hungary were Lutheran).
 During the Long Turkish War, Rudolf turned Protestant churches over to Catholics.

+Following the murder of Michael, Basta became military commander of Transylvania, but his cruelty led to public discontent.
+Under his leadership, iniquities and murders multiplied throughout Transylvania.
+During this brief period, Basta tried to uproot Protestantism.
+Following Papal and Imperial policy, Calvinist Hungarians and Székelys, Orthodox Wallachians and Serbs, and Lutheran Saxons were subject to any kind of abuse.
+Following years of warfare and his ruthless regime, famine and plague appeared in Transylvania.

+At that time Rudolf II decided to recall him from command, leading to Basta's departure from Transylvania and put him in charge to fight against the Ottomans of West Hungary(1604).

 Gabriel Bethlen's letter

 Gabriel Bethlen wrote to ask Stephen Bocskai to lead them against the illegitimate king.
 On behalf of those who fled to Turkish territory, Bethlen encouraged Bocskai to spearhead an anti-Habsburg uprising with the prospect of a Turkish alliance.
 Bocskai had a key position when he supported his nephew Sigismund Báthory and was a battle-hardened leader.
 Their correspondence was intercepted by Giovan Giacomo Barbiano di Belgioioso, captain of Kassa.
 Bocskai had to hire former Hajduks to defend himself from an imperial attempt to prevent his arrest for treason and save his property from consfication.